Leading aircraftman

-Leading aircraftman (LAC) or leading aircraftwoman (LACW) is a junior rank in some air forces.
-It sits between aircraftman and senior aircraftman, and has a NATO rank code of OR-2.
-The rank badge is a horizontal two-bladed propeller.
+Leading aircraftman (LAC) or leading aircraftwoman (LACW) is an enlisted rank used by some air forces, with origins from the Royal Air Force.
+The rank is used by air forces of many countries that have historical British influence.

+Leading aircraftman is usually immediately senior to aircraftman and immediately below senior aircraftman.

 The rank was renamed air specialist (class 2) (AS2) in the Royal Air Force in July 2022.

 History

 The rank originated in the Royal Air Force, when it was formed in 1918.
 It replaced the Royal Flying Corps rank of air mechanic 1st class (which wore the same badge).
 It was only a trade classification until 1 January 1951, when it became a rank, although it is non-supervisory.

-Countries

 Australia

-Leading aircraftman is also a rank in the Royal Australian Air Force (which uses a single chevron rather than a propeller device) where it is the senior aircraftman rank.
+Leading aircraftman is a rank in the Royal Australian Air Force (which uses a single chevron rather than a propeller device) where it is the senior aircraftman rank.